loganleland/llvm/docs/index.rst

 :doc:`AliasAnalysis`
    Information on how to write a new alias analysis implementation or how to use existing analyses.

-:doc:`MemorySSA`
-   Information about the MemorySSA utility in LLVM, as well as how to use it.

 :doc:`GarbageCollection`
    The interfaces source-language compilers should use for compiling GC'd